transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 ## Specifying an endorsement policy
 {: #ibp-console-smart-contracts-endorse}

-Every smart contract must have an [endorsement policy](#x8911635){: term}, which is specified during instantiation.
+Every smart contract must have an endorsement policy, that is specified during instantiation.
 The endorsement policy specifies the set of organizations, the peers, on a channel that can execute the smart contract and independently validate the transaction output.
 For example, an endorsement policy can specify that a transaction is added to the ledger only if a majority of the members on the channel endorse the transaction.
 The organization that instantiates the smart contract can select from among the members who have installed the smart contract to become validators, and sets the endorsement policy for all channel members.
 You can update your endorsement policy by following the steps for [updating your smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-upgrade).

 When you follow the steps to [instantiate a smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-instantiate), you can use the side panel to set a contract's endorsement policy after selecting the channel.
 Use this panel to specify a simple policy by selecting the peers that need to endorse the transaction from the list of peers that have installed the smart contract on the channel.
 You can use this method to specify an endorsement policy of all channel members, a majority of them, a single member, or a simple +1 preventing members from self-signing.
 The default endorsement policy is set to `1 of x`, meaning that only a single member of the channel is required to endorse a smart contract transaction.